 - Doubles as a straight tap tempo, great for delays that are clocked

-- Records the CV knob smoothly without a sequence playing and can be re-triggered
+- Records the CV knob/CV input smoothly without a rhythm playing and can be re-triggered

-- Can output CV based on pad pressure alone or during a sequence
+- Can output Velocity CV based on pad pressure alone or during a sequence

-- Holding both pads momentarily will arm playing sequence to stop at next loop point
+- Touching both pads momentarily will arm playing sequence to pause at next loop point

 The whole idea of this module is to quickly add sequenced T/G/CV control of other modular elements, on-the-fly, without setup time or large HP, displays etc. I think it's a very useful tool and look forward to moving it from the grid board into the rack for demos!